hbai521/Calcium_Imaging/README.md

 ### Step1: Visualizing Neuron Response in ImageJ

-- Start the analysis by loading the `maximum projection image` into Fiji (ImageJ).
+- Start the analysis by visualizing the `maximum projection image` in Fiji (ImageJ).
 This image helps you quickly access:

   - overall fluorescence intensity

   - neuron number, shape, and locations

   - movement artifacts

-- It serves as a first-hand visual screen for movement artifacts before conducting in-depth individual z-stack analysis.<br>

-- Adding annotations and screenshots is strongly recommended.
+⚠️ Adding annotations and screenshots is strongly recommended.
 It helps track neuron position for later individual z-slice analysis.<br>
 ![DOWC_demo](git_images/image_13.png)

 ⚠️ Large movement prevents TrackMate tracking, and manual extraction of intensity values will be necessary.